Get Tech Tips

 The Oil Will Be an Issue

-So my advice is, don’t retrofit unless it really makes sense.
-Most R22 systems are already older and may be replaced soon anyway.
-If you have an old system that you only want to limp through another year or two then maybe you can retrofit without oil replacement and cross your fingers.
-I’m not a huge fan of the idea because of the risk and hassle.
+So, here's my advice: don't retrofit unless it really makes sense.
+Most R22 systems are already older and may need to be replaced soon anyway.
+If you have an old system that you only want to limp through another year or two, then maybe you can retrofit without oil replacement and cross your fingers.
+However, I'm not a huge fan of the idea because of the risk and hassle.

-If you are going to do it I would suggest R-427a as a my favorite alternative.
-It is listed as a good option by the EPA, it is readily available and it has some of the best performance ratings in efficiency and capacity in testing.
+If you are going to do it, I would suggest R-427a as my favorite alternative.
+It is listed as a good option by the EPA, it is readily available, and it has some of the best performance ratings in efficiency and capacity in testing.

-R-438a (MO99) is also a decent option because it was specifically formulated to do better with mineral oil return than other option, however…. it still isn’t great at returning mineral oil.
+R-438a (MO99) is also a decent option because it was specifically formulated to do better with mineral oil return than other options.
+However, it still isn't great at returning mineral oil.

 P.S. – here is a good write up by Forane on 438a and 427a